-During the current fiscal year, the Authority recorded a transfer of \$10,065,418 to the City of Houston.
+During the current fiscal year, the Authority recorded a transfer of \$5,417,399 to the City of Houston.
 This transfer is related to capital improvements made by the Authority to City of Houston facilities.
 The Authority finances these facilities for the benefit of the City.
 Any capital assets the Authority purchases related to public improvements and facilities have been conveyed to the City of Houston.
-Therefore, the Authority has no capital assets as of June 30, 2008.
-See pages 33 and 34 for information on current year capital improvement expenditures.
+Therefore, the Authority has no capital assets as of June 30, 2009.
+See page 31 for information on current year capital improvement expenditures.

 NOTE 9.
-ADMINISTRATIVE SERVICES AGREEMENT- HARRIS COUNTY MUNICIPAL MANAGEMENT DISTRICT NO. 1
+ADMINISTRATIVE SERVICES AGREEMENT - HARRIS COUNTY MUNICIPAL MANAGEMENT DISTRICT NO. 1

-On January 3, 2005, the Authority entered into an agreement with the Harris County Municipal Management District No. 1 (the "District") for administrative services.
-The services the District may provide includes, among other things the following: executive director services, general administrative support, project management and development, consultant management, and other services as may be deemed necessary by the Authority Board in the course of its various projects.
+On January 3, 2005, and as amended on October 7, 2008, the Authority entered into an agreement with the Harris County Municipal Management District No. 1 (the "District") for administrative services.
+The services the District may provide includes, among other things, the following: executive director services, general administrative support, project management and development, consultant management, and other services as may be deemed necessary by the Authority Board in the course of its various projects.
 Pursuant to this agreement, the District will designate a District employee as the "Executive Director" of the Authority.
 The Authority will pay to the District an Annual Fee, in monthly installments, equal to fifty percent of the annual expense of administrative salaries and benefits and office operating costs of the District.
-During the current fiscal year, the Authority paid \$77,026 in accordance with this agreement.
+During the current fiscal year, the Authority paid \$183,867 in accordance with this agreement.
 Costs incurred related to this agreement have been recorded as Contracted Services.